maxtkc/mos-herb-site/contact.md

 {% include components/subscribe.html %}

-Looking forward to hearing from you!
-You can send me an email at mo (at) mokatzchristy.com.
+The best way to reach me is to email me at mo (at) mokatzchristy.com.
+I look forward to hearing from you!